ElNiak/awesome-ai-cybersecurity/README.md

 ## Introduction

-First, beginners should look at machine learning tasks and their applications.
-I wrote a **[machine learning blog](https://github.com/Billy1900/Awesome-Machine-Learning)** including CV (CNN, GAN), RL, GNN, NLP.

-Additionally, developers still need to know more about security/cybersecurity, here is the **[awesome list of security tool and knowledge.](security.md)**

-Then, let's turn to AI for cybersecurity.

-The first dimension is a goal or a task.
-According to Gartner’s PPDR model, all security tasks can be divided into five categories:
+AI applications in cybersecurity can be categorized using Gartner’s PPDR model:
-- prediction
+- Prediction
-- prevention
+- Prevention
-- detection
+- Detection
-- response
+- Response
-- monitoring
+- Monitoring

-The second dimension is a technical layer and the list of layers for this dimension:
+Additionally, AI applications can be divided by technical layers:
-- network (network traffic analysis and intrusion detection)
+- Network (network traffic analysis and intrusion detection)
-- endpoint (anti-malware)
+- Endpoint (anti-malware)
-- application (WAF or database firewalls)
+- Application (WAF or database firewalls)
-- user (UBA)
+- User (UBA)
-- process behavior (anti-fraud)
+- Process behavior (anti-fraud)

 ## Using AI for Pentesting